 The management structure of the MLLC is like those of an SLLC.
 It consists of a Members' Council, a chairman of Members' Council, and a General Director, but it does not have the option of electing a Company Chairman.
-The establishment of an Inspection Committee is mandatory where the number of members in the MLLC exceeds 11, and voluntary where the number of members is fewer than 11.
+The establishment of an Inspection Committee in the MLLC is voluntary.
 The Inspection Committee functions as an independent auditor and watchdog for the MLLC.